 If it is dominated by Kapha than the patient may experience fatigue, depression, and headache with a dull throbbing pain.

-Vaidya Balendu Prakash has developed Ayurveda Treatment Protocols and treat patients using the age old Ayurvedic concept of aahar (diet), vihaar (lifestyle) and aushadh (medicines).
-Using in-house prepared Ayurvedic formulations, coupled with a regulated diet and lifestyle, the treatment brings complete and sustainable relief from migraine.
+Vaidya Balendu Prakash has developed Ayurveda Treatment Protocols and treats patients using the age-old Ayurvedic concept of aahar (diet), vihaar (lifestyle) and aushadh (medicines).
+Using in-house prepared Ayurvedic formulations, coupled with a regulated diet and lifestyle, the treatment brings complete and sustainable relief from migraines.
 During the treatment period of four months, this protocol works to eliminate the root cause of Migraine, restore the metabolic balance of the body and restores fitness and health.

-There are a number of ways that Ayurveda can bring balance to life and treat the root cause of migraine.
-In addition to specific research based treatment options listed above, other integrative therapies help manage migraine headaches.
+There are a number of ways that Ayurveda can bring balance to life and treat the root cause of migraines.
+In addition to specific research-based treatment options listed above, other integrative therapies help manage migraine headaches.

 1. Diet therapy

 a.
 Dosha specific nutrition: Depending on the dosha(s) involved in headache and also the patient’s constitution, the patient must be instructed to eat a diet that pacifies the aggravated dosha.

 b.
 Avoiding or minimizing migraine trigger foods: Migraine trigger foods can be different in every individual and finding these trigger foods can help to minimize migraine headaches

 2. Lifestyle modification

 Migraine (Ardhavabhedaka) can be prevented by following a healthy lifestyle.
 Maintaining a regular sleep schedule, eating routine and working habits and avoiding migraine triggers can reduce the frequency and severity of migraine headaches.
 Some of these healthy lifestyles include a good diet and exercise routine, night's sleep, a morning routine, & a low-stress lifestyle.

 3. Massage Therapy